lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 .. image:: slideshow-desktop.png

 The :guilabel:`Advanced` tab has settings for default desktop icons or included.
-To show or hide any of the default desktop icons check/uncheck the checkboxes for: :guilabel:`Home`, :guilabel:`Trash`, :guilabel:`Computer`, or :guilabel:`Network`.
+To show or hide any of the default desktop icons check/uncheck the checkboxes for: :guilabel:`Home`, :guilabel:`Trash`, :guilabel:`Computer`, :guilabel:`Network`, or :guilabel:`Lubuntu Manual`.

 .. image:: desktop-advanced.png